AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 In order for us to check for unusual activities, we will have to rely on the training cost by calling train() function.

+But first, we need to understand on how to set a proper cost threshold to filter out unusual activities.

+* When you set the cost threshold very high, this will detect the "blatant" cheating.

+* When you set the cost threshold to very low, this will detect the "expert" cheating.
+However, you need to be careful since the idle state can produce very low cost.

+* Between these two cost threshold, the cost generated is as a result of players' noisy, but consistent movements.

+Therefore, it is important for you to implement this model and test it under non-cheating circumstances to get these cost threshold.

 ```lua